 GE’s continued liquefied natural gas (LNG gas) project expansion plans run contrary to prevailing market conditions in Asia Pacific and its own net zero emissions by 2050 goals.
-Given the upcoming spinoff of its power business, GE’s proposed LNG buildout could damage the financial position and reputation of the yet-to-exist “GE Vernova” and other GE offshoots.
+Given the upcoming spinoff of its power business, GE’s proposed LNG buildout could damage the financial position and reputation of “GE Vernova” and other GE offshoots.

 Although the International Energy Agency (IEA)’s Net Zero Emissions by 2050 Scenario (NZE2050) makes clear that achieving net zero emissions by 2050 leaves an extremely limited and narrowing role for fossil fuels in electricity generation, GE seeks to expand its business in new LNG to power projects planned to operate for decades.
 These include almost 25 gigawatts (Annex A) of LNG to power projects in Vietnam and Bangladesh.
 As such, GE would be at risk of failing to meet its already inadequate emissions targets.

 GE’s stated singular mission of “addressing the climate crisis” rests in stark contradiction to pursuing and developing projects that are incompatible with global climate goals.
 Such a disconnect puts the company at risk of being accused of “greenwashing”.

 GE is reportedly involved in almost 25 gigawatts (Annex A) of LNG to power projects in Vietnam and Bangladesh, which will likely operate to 2050 and beyond.

 In the Chattogram region of Bangladesh alone, gas or LNG to power projects with GE involvement would add approximately 430 million tonnes of carbon dioxide equivalent (CO2-e) to the atmosphere throughout the plants’ operational lives.